 Friends of Madagascar

-FoM hold an annual Saturday meeting every spring with speakers covering topical issues about Madagascar.
-The next meeting is expected to be in April 2023.
+FoM hold an annual Saturday meeting every spring with speakers covering topical issues about Madagascar, usually at a venue in Warwickshire.
+To register interest in the next meeting, please e-mail the organisers.

 Kitchen Table Charities Trust